Accessibility links

 Under Verdict introduction, provide a brief summary of the Verdict content.

-The Verdict introduction is applied as the general introduction for the page, which might be visible:
+The Verdict introduction is applied as the general introduction for the page.
+This means that it might be displayed on numerous public pages.

 Verdict content

-Under Verdict content, provide the main content that explains and justifies the Verdict title.
+Under Verdict content, provide the main content for the FactCheck page that explains and justifies the Verdict title.
+The CKEditor bar includes many useful tools for adding and formatting text.
+For details, see the following article:

-• Internal images: Images that have been uploaded to CMS.
+• Internal images: Images that have been manually uploaded to Pangea CMS by you or another CMS user.

 • External images: Images from the following external agencies: